SketchUp/sketchup-extension-ux-guidelines/README.md

 ### Use In-Tool Selection

-If a tool requires a certain selection to be used, prefer entering a select mode when the tool is activated without such a selection, instead of showing an error message.
+If a tool requires a certain selection to be used, prefer entering a select mode if the tool is activated without such a selection, instead of showing an error message.

+Good: Scale Tool \
+Good: Move tool \
-Good: Scale Tool, Move tool, Rotate tool
+Good: Rotate tool

 TODO: Add code example.
 Can e.g. use my Picker mix in.